-The previous outpatient payment method was based upon hospital-specific costs with an enhanced rate for emergency services, while some services were paid by a fee based on the procedures billed.
-A flat visit rate of \$50 was also paid in certain instances, for example, for emergency room visits considered non-emergent.
-Outpatient surgery services were paid by flat rates based on groups of HCPCS procedure codes.
+The previous outpatient payment method was based upon hospital-specific costs with an enhanced rate for emergency services, while some services were paid a fee based on the procedures billed.
+A flat visit rate of \$50 was also paid in certain instances (e.g., emergency room (ER) visits considered non-emergent).
+Outpatient surgery services were paid by flat rates based on groups of Healthcare Common Procedure Coding System (HCPCS) procedure codes.
 Based upon this payment methodology, hospitals were reimbursed at 36% of their costs for outpatient services.
-The previous payment methodology did not take into account the clinical complexity of the patient and the resources needed to appropriately diagnose and treat that patient.
+The previous payment methodology did not account for the clinical complexity of the patient or the resources needed to appropriately diagnose and treat that patient.